 After graduating in Economics and Accountancy from Southampton University, he trained with a major accounting firm, and later founded his own in London which he and his partners sold in 2000.
 He has also held various board level roles at over ten small businesses.
 Since 2003 Richard has been increasingly involved in economic and taxation policy issues.
 He was a founder of the Tax Justice Network and now spends much of his time working on taxation policy, advocacy and research for aid agencies, unions, NGOs and others in the UK and abroad.
 His work and ideas about international tax and tax avoidance have informed tax thinking at the EU, OECD, IASB, and he has also advised the TUC, the Green New Deal, and others.

 Richard has written widely, blogs frequently, and has appeared in many radio and television documentaries on taxation issues.
 He has also presented written and oral evidence to select committee committees of the House of Commons and House of Lords.
 He is a co-author of Tax Havens: How Globalization Really Works, Cornell University Press, 2009 and author of The Courageous State, Searching Finance, 2011, Over Here and Under Taxed, Vintage Books, 2013 and most recently, The Joy of Tax, Random House, 2015.

-Richard speaks on how Tax can be made fair – 26 April 2018
+Richard spoke on How Tax can be made Fair – 26 April 2018

 Shelter - Head of Housing Development